massoncheg/forgejo-docs/v1.19/user/webhooks.md

 ### Event information

-**WARNING**: The `secret` field in the payload is deprecated as of Gitea 1.13.0 and will be removed in 1.14.0: https://github.com/go-gitea/gitea/issues/11755

-The following is an example of event information that will be sent by Gitea to a Payload URL:
+The following is an example of event information that will be sent by Forgejo to a Payload URL:

 ```
+X-Forgejo-Delivery: f6266f16-1bf3-46a5-9ea4-602e06ead473
+X-Forgejo-Event: push
 X-GitHub-Delivery: f6266f16-1bf3-46a5-9ea4-602e06ead473
 X-GitHub-Event: push
 X-Gogs-Delivery: f6266f16-1bf3-46a5-9ea4-602e06ead473